holandes22/rafee/README.md

     node --help
     npm --help

-Install ember-cli and bower (you might need sudo for this):
+Install ember-cli (0.4.6 or later is required) and bower (you might need sudo for this):

     npm install -g ember-cli
     npm install -g bower